Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 # Questionbox

 This application allows for the creation of questions and answers.
-Think Yahoo Answers, Quora, Stack Overflow, etc. Anyone can view the content, however, in order create a question or answer one, you must register/create for an account first.
+Think Yahoo Answers, Quora, Stack Overflow, etc. Anyone can view the content, however, in order create a question or answer one, you must register/create an account first.

-Users can search existing questions and answers and see either a list of their own questions or all question in general.
-The same is possible for answers too!
+Users can search existing questions or answers, open either a view of all question in general or just their own questions.
+This is applicable for answers too!

 They also have the ability to favorite any question and/or answers.

-Also, they can mark a specific answer from another user as the accepted one, so others know what has worked for the original poster of the question.
+Users can mark a specific answer from another user as the accepted answer, so others know what has worked for the original poster of the question.

 *Questionbox is an Application Programming Interface (API) built using Django Rest Framework (DRF)